 I’m a PhD candidate in Philosophy at the University of Connecticut.
 I’m a member of UConn’s Expression, Communication, and Origins of Meaning (ECOM) research group, Logic group, and Meaning group.

-I’m also interested in formal logic, non-Buddhist Indian philosophy (Brahmanical & Jain), Chinese philosophy (Daoist, Confucian, & Mohist), Africana philosophy (Kemet & Decolonial), and Mesoamerican philosophy (Nahua & Maya).
+I’m also interested in formal logic, Islamic Philosophy, Africana philosophy (Kemet & Decolonial), and Mesoamerican philosophy (Nahua & Maya).

-My dissertation (supervised by Alexus McLeod (chair), Mitch Green, Lionel Shapiro, Jc Beall, Jay Garfield, and Ethan Mills) focuses on negation.
-More specifically, it proposes a triparted understanding of negation by engaging with Buddhist, Jaina, and Daoist traditions.
+My dissertation (supervised by Alexus McLeod (chair), Mitch Green, Lionel Shapiro, Jay Garfield, and Ethan Mills) focuses on negation and the speech act of denial through engaging with Buddhist, Jaina, and Daoist traditions of philosophy.